github/developer.github.com/content/changes/2013-07-19-preview-the-new-search-api.md

 of GitHub API v3.
 At that point, the new Search API will be stable and suitable for production use.

+## What about the old search API?

+The [legacy search API][legacy-search] is still available.
+Many existing clients depend on it, and it is not changing in any way.
+While the new API offers much more functionality, the legacy search endpoints remain an official part of GitHub API v3.

 ## Take it for a spin

 We hope you'll kick the tires and [send us your feedback][contact].
 Happy